onen5/XParser/README.md

 1. libmxl2,  *see [www.xmlsoft.org](http://www.xmlsoft.org/)

 ## Setup
 1. Install all dependecies on your machine.
-If you're planning to localize the shared libraries, then please note that you're going to need to udate the bazel `BUILD` files.
+If you're planning to localize the shared libraries, then please note that you're going to need to update the bazel `BUILD` files.

 1. Install Bazel [bazel.build](https://bazel.build/)